Tim-ats-d/Visual-dialog/doc/source/visualdialog.rst

     Two **classes** are defined in these modules but only ``DialogBox`` is destined to be instantiated.

-.. automodule:: box
+.. automodule:: visualdialog.box
     :members:
-.. automodule:: dialog
+.. automodule:: visualdialog.dialog
     :members: